Chimps & Rwanda Gorilla Trekking Tour

 A Gorilla Enjoyng its meal in Volcanoes National Park

 Volcanoes National Park is best known for the mountain gorilla (Gorilla beringei beringei).
-Other mammals include: golden monkey (Cercopithecus mitis kandti), black-fronted duiker (Cephalophus niger), buffalo (Syncerus caffer), spotted hyena (Crocuta crocuta) and bushbuck (Tragelaphus scriptus).
-The bushbuck population is estimated to be between 1760-7040 animals.
+Other mammals include: the golden monkey (Cercopithecus mitis kandti), black-fronted duiker (Cephalophus niger), buffalo (Syncerus caffer), spotted hyena (Crocuta crocuta), and bushbuck (Tragelaphus scriptus).
+The bushbuck population is estimated to be between 1760-and 7040 animals.
 There are also reported to be some elephants in the park, though these are now very rare.
 There are 178 recorded bird species, with at least 13 species and 16 subspecies endemic to the Virunga and Ruwenzori Mountains.

 Day 1: Arrival and transfer to Nyungwe Forest National Park

-Upon your arrival at the Airport you will be met by our safari guide who will drive you to Nyungwe Forest National Park.
+Upon your arrival at the airport, you will be met by our safari guide who will drive you to Nyungwe Forest National Park.
 This is a 240km journey that takes about 7 hours with stopovers at a number of historical and cultural sites within Butare and Nyanza.
-These will include the National Museum and the Old King’s Palace for an interesting cultural exposure.
+These will include the National Museum and the Old King’s Palace for interesting cultural exposure.
 You will have lunch in the town of Butare and proceed to Nyanza arriving in the evening.
-Dinner and overnight at the lodge booked for you.
+Dinner and overnight at the lodge are booked for you.
+Meal plan: Dinner

 Day 2: Chimp trek in Nyungwe

 You will have an early breakfast and report at the Nyungwe Park headquarters for a briefing by the park rangers on the chimp trekking rules.
 You will after the briefing start the trek in search of the chimps in the verdant rain forest.
-During the trek you will have the chance to see other primates such as the Rwenzori colobus, Silver monkey, Chimpanzees, the Grey cheeked Mangabey, L’hoests monkey and the Owl faced monkey.
+During the trek, you will have the chance to see other primates such as the Rwenzori colobus, Silver monkey, Chimpanzees, the Grey-cheeked Mangabey, L’hoests monkey, and the Owl faced monkey.
 You will return to the lodge and rest till dinner time and overnight.
+Meal plan: Breakfast, Lunch, Dinner

 Day 3: Transfer to Ruhengeri